 Dr. Silvers explains, “A natural sinus wash like a neti pot can be very helpful if the sinuses are the cause.”

-Your local drug store carries neti pots, and you can also buy sinus rinse solutions that comes in a packet.
+Your local drug store carries neti pots (sinus rinse device), and you can also buy sinus rinse solutions that come in a packet.
 If this doesn’t solve the problem, Dr. Silvers says: